Barny17/fakerest-test/README.md

 The output file answer.json is created and contains the computed response.

 \* Tested on Ubuntu 20.04 using Python 3.8.10
+\* Also tested on MacOS Monterey and Python 3.13.2

 ## Testing
 Supply a small JSON file as input for testing (comment out as required).
 TODO: Add args.

+## Security
+There is no inherent security implemented in this script.
+The data retrieved is reported to be 'fake' and thus compliant with anticipated Data Privacy and Sharing requirements.

 ## TODO
 Add a Pytest